siramkalyan/uber-eats/README.md

 1️⃣ Selecting multiple restaurant at the same time and display all the food items added in the cart in the viewCart through Scroll View .

 2️⃣ Replace the YELP-API-KEY in Home.js and gcp credentials for places api in SearcBar.js

+# Test the App

+## at https://expo.io/@siramkalyan/uber_eats_clonepspk use the Expo app to scan the QR and open the app.